-Other related strands to my tropical peatland research have included the application of ALOS-PALSAR radar to monitor forest degradation in peat swamp forests which was tackled by Matthew Waldram, as part of the NERC-funded NCEO carbon cycle theme; the effects of fire on peat biogeochemistry, which Leanne Milner investigated with the support of a university scholarship and the EU-funded REDD-ALERT project led by the James Hutton Institute; spatial modelling of peat swamp forest by Zamzam Hassan, focusing on her home country of Brunei; and exploration of the ecological and cultural services provided by peat swamp forest by Sara Thornton.
+Other related strands of my research have included the application of ALOS-PALSAR radar to monitor forest degradation in peat swamp forests which was tackled by Matthew Waldram, as part of the NERC-funded NCEO carbon cycle theme; the effects of fire on peat biogeochemistry, which Leanne Milner investigated with the support of a university scholarship and the EU-funded REDD-ALERT project led by the James Hutton Institute; spatial modelling of peat swamp forest by Zamzam Hassan, focusing on her home country of Brunei; exploration of the ecological and cultural services provided by peat swamp forest fish by Sara Thornton; and remote sensing of oil palm plantations on peat, being carried out by Valentin Louis.
 I am also a partner in a NERC-funded project led by Prof. Dan Charman (University of Exeter) exploring millennial scale peatland carbon dynamics, which is examining peat cores from across the globe, including tropical sites in Southeast Asia, and a further project led by Dr Vince Gauci (Open University) investigating methane emissions from wetlands forests.
-My interests in tropical peatlands in South America and Central Africa have been enhanced by collaborations with Outi Lahteenoja (formerly at University of Turku in Finland) and Greta Dargie (PhD student working with Dr Simon Lewis at University of Leeds).
-Outi carried out her PhD on the peatlands of the Peruvian Amazon, whilst Greta is exploring wetlands in the Congo Basin.
-In our own department, Wayne Murphy is investigating wetlands in the Peruvian Amazon as a regional source of methane and nitrous oxide; this is part-funded by a NERC grant, led by Dr Yit Arn Teh (University of Aberdeen), Dr Juan Carlos Berrio and myself.
+My interests in tropical peatlands in South America and Central Africa have been enhanced by collaborations with Outi Lahteenoja (formerly at University of Turku in Finland) and Greta Dargie (PhD student working with Dr Simon Lewis at University of Leeds), while in my own department, Wayne Murphy is investigating wetlands in the Peruvian Amazon as a regional source of methane and nitrous oxide; this is part-funded by a NERC grant, led by Dr Yit Arn Teh (University of Aberdeen), Dr Juan Carlos Berrio and myself.

 My research on tropical peatlands has emphasized how important it is to convert scientific knowledge into policy and practice.
-This transfer of expertise and experience was facilitated by Dr Chris Banks and myself under the EU-funded CARBOPEAT project.
-Over a two year period, the CARBOPEAT partners from Europe and Southeast Asia, worked together to identify key issues and critical gaps in our understanding of tropical peatland carbon dynamics, analyse implications for policy, and formulate guidelines for optimizing the tropical peat carbon store that could be understood readily by policy makers and decision takers.
-This led on to involvement in consultancy work, including a report for ICCT on the scale of greenhouse gas emissions from oil palm plantations on tropical peatlands.
-I was also a Lead Author for IPCC for the recently published Guidelines for National Greenhouse Gas Inventories: Wetlands.
+This transfer of expertise and experience was facilitated by Dr Chris Banks and myself under the EU-funded CARBOPEAT project and led on to involvement in consultancy work, including a report for ICCT on the scale of greenhouse gas emissions from oil palm plantations on tropical peatlands, and inputs as a Lead Author for the recently published IPCC guidelines for national greenhouse gas inventories: wetlands.

 Closer to home, peatland research is focused on the fenlands of Eastern England, where schemes to re-wet former fenland now being used for agriculture may result in significant reductions in atmospheric carbon emissions.
 This work was started by former PhD student Ross Morrison and is being continued by Pan Gong and Alex Cumming, working with Dr Joerg Kaduk and Prof Heiko Balzter.
 The focus is on comparing the carbon balance of natural fenland versus rewetting pastures and agricultural land using eddy covariance techniques.
 This work has recently spun up into a DEFRA funded project led by Prof Chris Evans (CEH) evaluating the greenhouse gas and carbon balance of lowland peatlands across a number of sites in England and Wales, the results of which will ultimately inform government policies on peat land use options.